buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

   </tr>
 </table>

-Although these default costs are in place, Buildkite also reserves the right to set manual costs to individual fields.
+Although these default costs are in place, Buildkite reserves the right to set manual costs to individual fields.

 ## Complexity calculation